Bobby Neill: Post-fight career

 Neill subsequently retired from boxing, and within a few years began a second career as a trainer, working with Spinks and other boxers such as Alan Minter, Lloyd Honeyghan, Alan Rudkin, and Vernon Sollas.
 He also worked as a boxing adviser on television shows including Minder.

-Personal life
+Personal life and death

 Neill married Laurie Steadman in May 1961, they had a daughter Michelle born in 1962 and a son Fraser born in 1965.
 After Laurie died he married Maria Zola.

-Death

-Neill died of complications related to COVID-19.
-His funeral was held at Enfield Crematorium on 10th March 2022.
+Neill died of complications related to COVID-19 in London, on 15 February 2022, at the age of 88.
+His funeral was held at Enfield Crematorium on 10 March 2022.

 Honours

-In 2004 he was inducted into the Scottish Boxing Hall of Fame.
+In 2004, Neill was inducted into the Scottish Boxing Hall of Fame.